 - Hot Sauce.
 Use Hot Sauce to your own personal tastes.
 I love it!

 - For Serving.
-Crumbly white cheese, spicy chili flakes, fresh chopped parsley.
+Crumbly white cheese, spicy chili flakes, fresh cilantro or parsley.

 How to Make White Chicken Chili with Beans - The Recipe Method

-Bring it to a quick boil, then reduce the heat and let it all simmer for at least 20 minutes.
-You can easily let it simmer longer, up to an hour.
-The longer you simmer, the more the flavor will develop.
+Bring to a boil, then simmer the pot at least 20 minutes.
+You can simmer longer for more flavor.
 Try my Homemade Spicy Chili Powder for this recipe.

 Serve it up in bowls and enjoy the heck out of your white chicken chili!
 Save some for ME, please!